Christian hedonism

 Christian hedonism is a Christian doctrine believed by some evangelicals.
-The term was coined by Baptist pastor John Piper in his 1986 book Desiring God based on Vernard Eller's earlier use of the term hedonism to describe the same concept.
+The term was coined by John Piper in his 1986 book Desiring God based on Vernard Eller's earlier use of the term hedonism to describe the same concept.
 Piper summarizes this philosophy of the Christian life as "God is most glorified in us when we are most satisfied in Him."

 Doctrine

 The Westminster Shorter Catechism summarizes the "chief end of man" as "to glorify God, and to enjoy him forever."
 Piper has suggested that this would be more correct as "to glorify God by enjoying Him forever."
 Many Christian hedonists, such as Matt Chandler, point to figures such as Blaise Pascal and Jonathan Edwards as exemplars of Christian hedonism from the past, though their lives predate the term.

 Christian hedonism was developed in opposition to the deontology of Immanuel Kant.
 Kant argued that actions should be considered praiseworthy only if they do not proceed from the actor's desires or expected benefit, but rather from a sense of duty.
 On the contrary, Christian hedonists advocate for a consequentialist ethic based on an understanding that their greatest possible happiness can be found in God.
 In this critique of Kant, John Piper was influenced by Ayn Rand.